ThinkDigitalSoftware/tavern/README.md

 ## Roadmap

 - [X] Search pub.dev
 - [ ] Subscribe to updates for a given package.
 - [ ] Subscribe to the new packages feed
 - [ ] Organize subscriptions into projects
+- [X] Add the ability to share a package

 ## Screenshots